-If any SAR/STR is identified, then the same shall be reported in consultation with Head of AML CFT and Compliance Dept.
+If any SAR/STR is identified, then the same shall be reported in consultation with Head of AML CFT and Head of Compliance.

-8. Recognition and reporting of suspicious transaction (ALPA:7 S)
+8. Recognition and reporting of suspicious\ unusual transaction to FIU and other concern authority (ALPA:7 S)